Hungary

 - Citizenship: No

-Official materials state White Card time does not lead to a national permanent residence card through this route; long-term EU settlement requires other bases.
+Official guidance says White Card time does not lead to a national permanent residence card.
+Long-term EU settlement needs another basis.

 Practical difficulty